flytbase/flytdocs/source/docs/FlytPOD/About_FlytPOD.rst

 FlytPOD
 -------

 FlytPOD is next generation autopilot for drones.
-It has inbuilt powerful application processor which runs :ref:`FlytOS<flytos_about>` - the drone application development platform.
+It has inbuilt powerful application processor which runs :ref:`FlytOS<flytos_about>` - the operating system for Drones.
 FlytPOD runs customized trusted open source `PX4 <http://dev.px4.io>`_ autopilot firmware which can fly multi-rotors, fixed wings and many more custom drones.
 The device houses navigational sensors, integrated powerful WiFi router and expansion panel for an array of payload interfaces.

 FlytPOD PRO
 -----------

 FlytPOD PRO is the advanced version of FlytPOD.
-For applications that demand higher reliability and superior performance, FlytPOD PRO offers sensor redundancy and better storage.
-Built  to provide fail safe navigation with dual GPS/ MAG module, FlytPOD PRO goes an extra mile to give you reliability and performance for your professional drone.
-FlytPOD PRO runs customized trusted open source PX4 autopilot firmware which can fly multi-rotors, fixed wings and many more custom drones.
+It includes all the featutres of FlytPOD.
+For applications that demand higher reliability and superior performance, FlytPOD PRO offers sensor redundancy and faster storage.
+Built to provide fail-safe navigation with triple IMU, dual GPS/MAG module and dual Baormeter, FlytPOD PRO goes an extra mile to give you reliability and performance for your professional drone.

 Watch the `youtube video <https://www.youtube.com/watch?v=BWaecLy8G10>`_ below to get yourself familiarized with FlytPOD.